SamOBrienOlinger/SamOBrienOlinger/README.md

 - [x] Translating complex technical concepts for non-technical stakeholders, supporting knowledge translation
 - [x] Contributing to open-source projects and real-world coding environments
 - [x] Cultivating a positive work culture rooted in mutual respect and reciprocal cooperation to enhance team effectiveness
+- [x] Mastering AI to achieve maximum effect with minimum fuss.
+- [C] learning to low code and no code.

   ________________________________________________________________________________________________________________________________________